-WP 2019 Reference Deliverable Title Deliverable Type 6.13 BEREC Stakeholder Forum Stakeholder Forum
+WP 2019 Deliverable Title Deliverable Type Reference

-WP 2019 Reference Deliverable Title Deliverable Type 1.8 Summary report on the migration from legacy infrastructures to fibre-based networks Summary report of internal workshop 1.10 BEREC Guidelines on the minimum criteria for a reference offer relating to obligations of transparency Guidelines 2.2 BEREC Report on the harmonised collection of data from both Authorised Undertakings and OTT operators Report 2.3 Summary report on margin squeeze tests applied by NRAs Summary report of internal workshop

-3.1 BEREC Report on the impact of 5G on regulation and the role of regulation in enabling the 5G ecosystem Public consultation 5.1 BEREC Guidelines on the general authorisation notifications transmitted to competent authorities Guidelines 5.5 BEREC report on Member States' best practices in respect of defining the adequate broadband IAS, which all consumers can access at an affordable price Public consultation 5.7 BEREC Guidelines on how to assess the effectiveness of public warning systems transmitted by different means Public consultation 5.8 Summary report on fraud and misuse cases Summary report of internal workshop 6.8 BEREC Report on transparency and comparability of international roaming tariffs Benchmarking report 6.9 BEREC Report on Termination Rates at European level Benchmarking report 6.11 BEREC Report on Regulatory Accounting in Practice Report

-WP 2019 Reference Deliverable Title Deliverable Type 1.3 BEREC guidelines on common approaches to the identification of the network termination point in different network topologies Guidelines 1.6 BEREC Guidelines (on regulatory treatment) to foster the consistent application of the criteria for assessing co-investments on very high capacity network elements Public consultation 1.9 BEREC Guidelines to assist NRAs on the consistent application of Geographical surveys of network deployments Guidelines 4.1 Update to the BEREC Guidelines on Net Neutrality Guidelines 5.2 BEREC Guidelines on common criteria for the assessment of the ability of undertakings other than ECN or ECS to manage numbering resources and the risk of exhaustion of numbering resources Guidelines 5.4 BEREC Guidelines detailing QoS parameters of IAS and publicly available ICS and the publication of information Guidelines
+1.8 Summary report on the migration from legacy infrastructures to fibre-based networks Summary report of internal workshop 1.10 BEREC Guidelines on the minimum criteria for a reference offer relating to obligations of transparency Guidelines 2.2 BEREC Report on the harmonised collection of data from both Authorised Undertakings and OTT operators Report 2.3 Summary report on margin squeeze tests applied by NRAs Summary report of internal workshop 3.1 BEREC Report on the impact of 5G on regulation and the role of regulation in enabling the 5G ecosystem Public consultation 5.1 BEREC Guidelines on the general authorisation notifications transmitted to competent authorities Guidelines 5.5 BEREC report on Member States' best practices to support the defining of adequate broadband IAS Public consultation 5.7 BEREC Guidelines on how to assess the effectiveness of public warning systems transmitted by different means Public consultation 5.8 Summary report on fraud and misuse cases Summary report of internal workshop 6.8 BEREC Report on transparency and comparability of international roaming tariffs Benchmarking report 6.9 BEREC Report on Termination Rates at European level Benchmarking report 6.11 BEREC Report on Regulatory Accounting in Practice Report i icliary i 2020 WP 2019 Reference Deliverable Title Deliverable Type 1.3 BEREC guidelines on common approaches to the identification of the network termination point in different network topologies Guidelines 1.6 BEREC Guidelines to foster the consistent application of the criteria for assessing co- investments in very high capacity network elements Public consultation 1.9 BEREC Guidelines to assist NRAs on the consistent application of Geographical surveys of network deployments Guidelines 3.1 BEREC Feasibility study on development of coverage information for 5G deployments Report 4.1 Update to the BEREC Guidelines on Net Neutrality Guidelines 5.2 BEREC Guidelines on common criteria for the assessment of the ability of undertakings other than ECN or ECS to manage numbering resources and the risk of exhaustion of numbering resources Guidelines 5.4 BEREC Guidelines detailing QoS parameters of IAS and publicly available ICS and the publication of information Guidelines

-WP 2019 Reference Deliverable Title Deliverable Type 1.1 BEREC guidelines on (the criteria a network has to fulfil to be considered a) very high capacity network(s) Public consultation 1.4 BEREC Guidelines on the criteria for a consistent application of Article 61(3) (Concentration point etc.) Public consultation 3.1 BEREC Report on the impact of 5G on regulation and the role of regulation in enabling the 5G ecosystem Report 5.5 BEREC report on Member States' best practices in respect of defining the adequate broadband Report

-IAS, which all consumers can access at an affordable price 5.7 BEREC Guidelines on how to assess the effectiveness of public warning systems transmitted by different means Guidelines
+WP 2019 Deliverable Title Deliverable Type Reference

+1.1 BEREC guidelines on very high capacity networks Public consultation 1.4 BEREC Guidelines on the criteria for a consistent application of Article 61(3) (Concentration point etc.) Public consultation 3.1 BEREC Report on the impact of 5G on regulation and the role of regulation in enabling the 5G ecosystem Report 5.5 BEREC report on Member States' best practices to support the defining of adequate broadband IAS Report 5.7 BEREC Guidelines on how to assess the effectiveness of public warning systems transmitted by different means Guidelines

-WP 2019 Reference Deliverable Title Deliverable Type 6.3 Database of E.164 numbers Database 6.5 BEREC input to the setting of single EU-wide maximum fixed/mobile voice termination rates BEREC Opinion
+, WP 2019 Reference Deliverable Title Deliverable Type 6.3 Database of E.164 numbers Database 6.5 BEREC input to the Commission's delegated act setting single EU-wide maximum MTR and FTR BEREC Opinion

-WP 2019 Reference Deliverable Title Deliverable Type 1.1 BEREC guidelines on (the criteria a network has to fulfil to be considered a) very high capacity network(s) Guidelines 1.4 BEREC Guidelines on the criteria for a consistent application of Article 61(3) (Concentration point etc.) Guidelines 1.6 BEREC Guidelines (on regulatory treatment) to foster the consistent application of the criteria for assessing co-investments on very high capacity network elements Guidelines 6.4 Database of numbering resources with a right of extraterritorial use within the European Union Database
+1 1011dily 1 2020 WP 2019 Reference Deliverable Title Deliverable Type 1.1 BEREC guidelines on very high capacity networks Guidelines 1.4 BEREC Guidelines on the criteria for a consistent application of Article 61(3) (Concentration point etc.) Guidelines 1.6 BEREC Guidelines to foster the consistent application of the criteria for assessing co- investments in very high capacity network elements Guidelines 6.4 Database of numbering resources with a right of extraterritorial use within the European Union Database